zqTheDesigner/obsidian-vault/Books Reading Notes/<Python for Data Analysis>/CH-10 Data Aggregation and Group Operations.md

 df.groupby(['key1', 'key2'], dropna=False).size().unstack()
 ```

-Count: Will count how many data in each columns belongs to the key group.
+**Count**: Will count how many data in each columns belongs to the key group.
 Count is more to get the relationship between key group and other groups

-Size: How many rows belongs to each key group, size is to get the information about the key grout itself.
+**Size**: How many rows belongs to each key group, size is to get the information about the key grout itself.

 ```python
 df.groupby('key1').count()